 A flow meter is a device used to measure the flow rate or quantity of a gas or liquid in a pipe.
-Flow measurement applications are very diverse; consider these examples: water flow through an open channel, hydraulic valve leakage, fuel measurement through a fuel injector, or respiratory flow through a peak expiratory flow meter.
+Flow measurement applications are very diverse; consider these examples: water flow through an open channel, hydraulic valve leakage or fuel measurement through a fuel injector.

 Although there are many technologies used to measure flow, the positive displacement flow meter is unique as it is the only one to directly measure the actual volume.
 All other types infer the flow rate by making some other type of measurement and equating it to the flow rate.
 Flow meters are referred to by many names, such as flow gauge, flow indicator, liquid meter, etc. dependent on a particular industry; however the function, to measure flow, remains the same.